cm710/wordle-solver/README.md

 C++ program that provides an optimal solution to wordle

 ## How to use
-Build and run the program with the `recompute_filters` variable set to `true`. `filter_list.bin` will be created locally with some precomputed data, after which you'll be prompted to submit a suggested word to wordle and input 5 numbers representing the colors you got back from the website.
+Build and run the program with the `recompute-filters` argument. `filter_list.bin` will be created locally with some precomputed data, after which you'll be prompted to submit a suggested word to wordle and input 5 numbers representing the colors you got back from the website.
 For example, for 🟩⬜🟨🟨🟨 you can insert **20111**.
 Rinse and repeat until you're left with one word.

-**Don't forget to reset the `recompute_filters` variable back to `false` and rebuild the program.** This way, the program will skip the lenghty step of recomputing the filter list, so you'll be given a suggestion much faster.
+After this you can run the program with no arguments.
+This way, the program will skip the lenghty step of recomputing the filter list, so you'll be given a suggestion much faster.

 ## Example of run
 ![This is an image](https://i.imgur.com/GTjquXB.png)